yogeshjain999/representable/README.md

       collection :composers
     end

-Surprisingly, #collection lets us define lists of objects to represent.
+Surprisingly, `#collection` lets us define lists of objects to represent.

-    Song.new(title: "Fallout", composers: ["Steward Copeland", "Sting"])
+    Song.new(title: "Fallout", composers: ["Steward Copeland", "Sting"]).
-      .extend(SongRepresenter).to_json
+      extend(SongRepresenter).to_json

     #=> {"title":"Fallout","composers":["Steward Copeland","Sting"]}

-And again, this works both ways - beside the title it also parses the composers from the document.
+And again, this works both ways - in addition to the title it extracts the composers from the document, too.

-== Nesting
+## Nesting

 Representers can also manage compositions.
 Why not use an album that contains a list of songs?